Top 10: Alumni Plays of 2017

 Early in the first quarter of Rutgers’ match-up at Nebraska, Jerome Washington ’12 reels in one of the catches of the year.
 It was the #1 play on SportsCenter’s Top 10 later that night.

 In his first collegiate meet for Indiana University, Jyles Etienne ’17 leaps 7′ 3″ to win the high jump at the Hoosier Open.
-It reset the meet record, was slotted at #2 on the college leaderboard, and was the 4th highest indoor jump in IU history.
-He was named the Big Ten field athlete of the week.
+It reset the meet record, was slotted at #2 on the college leaderboard, and was the fourth-highest indoor jump in IU history.
+He was named the Big Ten Field Athlete of the Week.